 Weather

-The heat is on, with temperatures often reaching a scorching point during the day, and balmy evenings perfect for sundowners by the sea, open-air cafes and alfresco dining.
+The heat is on, with temperatures often reaching a scorching point during the day, and balmy evenings perfect for sundowners by the sea, open-air cafés, and al fresco dining.

-In the north of the country in Porto, it’s warm as opposed to sweltering, with average temperatures hovering around 77°F (25°C).
+In the north of the country, in Porto, it's warm as opposed to sweltering, with average temperatures hovering around 77°F (25°C).
 Lisbon is hot and dry, with highs of 82°F (28°C) and barely a drop of rain.
-Down south in the Algarve, there are highs of around 86°F (30°C) and it’s often as much as you can do to move your beach towel.
+Down south in the Algarve, there are highs of around 86°F (30°C), and it's often as much as you can do to move your beach towel.

 Crowds & Costs